archer884/quickford/README.md

 **The primary purpose of this library is to provide high performance, user-resistant encoding of numeric identifiers.** To that end, both encoding and decoding are, in fact, pretty darn fast--an average of eight times faster than the most popular alternative on nuget.org.
 Additionally, no initialization is required; all methods are static.
 (And I mean *static.* There is no lazy initialization nonsense here!)

 This library is a port of [crockford](https://github.com/archer884/crockford) for Rust.
-The present API is stable, but it may be expanded in the future to encompass more of what crockford offers in terms of efficiency for encoding.

 ## Usage